 Here are some list of people i know who are doing algorithmic art, mathematical art, or whose artwork are heavily math related:

-Godel, Escher, Bach, Pulitzer-prize winning book.
+- Douglas Hofstadter.
+He is most famous for his 〈Gödel, Escher, Bach〉 amazon book.
 He has long been interested in AI and its relation to art.
 He has published article in Scientific American on Parquet Deformations.
 That is, the gradual transformation from one tilings to another in a strip.
 I don't know if he has done much artwork per se as discussed here.

 The following is a annotated list of books that have influenced my outlook one way or another.